 In undergrad, I adopted the identity of The Open-Minded Thinker.
 C.S.
 Lewis and Richard Dawkins occupied the same bookshelf in my dorm.
 I could quote the points of disagreement between Luther and Zwingli and find any passage of the Bible in 10 seconds flat, but alongside Kierkegaard and Aquinas I fit Nietzsche and Camus.
 The first time Zarathustra said it, it hit me like a game of spiritual Russian roulette—the adrenaline rush of an unforgivable sin I could hold without internalizing.

-I fancied myself an Independent, which is to say, I was always at least partially wrong: I argued for gay marriage to be legalized immediately, while conceding that it was an “abomination” to the Lord; I proudly voted for Obama, though the “whole pro choice thing” made me admittedly uncomfortable, to say nothing of Jeremiah Wright.
+I considered myself an independent, which is to say, I was always at least partially wrong: I argued for gay marriage to be legalized immediately, while conceding that it was an “abomination” to the Lord; I proudly voted for Obama, though the “whole pro choice thing” made me admittedly uncomfortable, to say nothing of Jeremiah Wright.
 I believed in an Intelligent Designer of a 13 billion year-old universe, an Adam and Eve who had descended from cavemen, a literal Noah who weathered a figurative flood, and a Revelation which ended in roughly 70 A.D.
 I was pure but not Puritanical; I was a Christian, but not like the embarrassing kind you see on TV.
 I saved myself for marriage while bragging about fake conquests; I got drunk but never high; I smoked cigars but never cigarettes; I made a frequent point of cursing just to prove it was allowed.

 I was dancing with the angels on the edge of Occam’s razor, and that’s exactly the Beat Poet gibberish I’d have deemed brilliant at the time.
 Dipping a toe into the profane, mingling rational and spiritual, holding two poles of a magnet inside my head at once.
 The universe was open, and to “embrace the mystery” was just a flowery way of admitting defeat.
 I could embrace it in my 40's—now was the time to pry it loose, examine it, reduce it to a formula.